shazna8181/README-Generator/README.md

   # README Generator

   ##  Description
     Purpose of this application is to create a high quality README file.
-This command-line application dynamically generates a professional README.md file from a user's input
+This command-line application dynamically generates a professional README.md file from a user's input.

   ## Table of Contents
    - [Installation](#installation)